nyamburafridah09-commits/Authentication-Testing-and-Web-Security-Practice/README.md

 # Authentication-Testing-and-Web-Security-Practice
-Project Overview
+## Project Overview

 This repository documents my practical learning journey in authentication testing and web application security.
 The objective of this practice was to understand how modern authentication systems work, how login requests are transmitted, how sessions are managed, and how security testing tools can be used to analyze web traffic safely in authorized lab environments.

 The practice was conducted using legal training environments and educational platforms designed for cybersecurity learning.

-##Learning Objectives
+## Learning Objectives

 During this practice, I focused on understanding:

-HTTP requests and responses
+-HTTP requests and responses
-Authentication workflows
+-Authentication workflows
-Session handling
+-Session handling
-Cookies and tokens
+-Cookies and tokens
-Browser developer tools
+-Browser developer tools
-Request interception and analysis
+-Request interception and analysis
-API request structures
+-API request structures
-Secure authentication mechanisms
+-Secure authentication mechanisms
-Lab Environment
+-Lab Environment
-Operating System
+-Operating System
-Kali Linux
+-Kali Linux
-Tools Used
+# Tools Used
-Browser Developer Tools
+-Browser Developer Tools
-Burp Suite Community Edition
+-Burp Suite Community Edition
-Firefox / Google Chrome
+-Firefox / Google Chrome
-Practice Platforms
+# Practice Platforms
-PortSwigger Web Security Academy
+-PortSwigger Web Security Academy
-TryHackMe
+-TryHackMe
-Authentication Testing Activities Performed
+## Authentication Testing Activities Performed
-#1.
-Network Traffic Observation
+# 1. Network Traffic Observation
 Activities
 Opened browser Developer Tools
 Used the Network tab to inspect requests